 04 of 11

-Bronx grapes are a fairly hybrid prized for its silken texture and flavor much like the aromatic Muscat grapes, with a green-red hybrid coloring, too.Continue to 5 of 11 below.
+Bronx grapes are a hybrid, prized for their silken texture and flavor.
+They are much like the aromatic Muscat grapes, which also have a green-red hybrid coloring.Continue to 5 of 11 below.

 05 of 11

 Cardinal grapes are remarkably "red" and really quite sweet.
 They are a cross between Red Flame (or Flame Tokay) and Ribier grapes.
-Cardinal grapes are large, have thick, crunchy skins, and are known for their noticeable (large) seeds.
+Cardinal grapes are large, have thick, crunchy, skins and are known for their noticeably (large) seeds.

 06 of 11